 There are three sources for creating debits and credits in the AR control account.
-These three transaction types are:
+These two transaction types are:

-This architecture allows for there never to be any known reconciling items since all 3 transactions are tied to an accounting period.
+This architecture allows for there never to be any known reconciling items since these two transactions are tied to an accounting period.

 Accounts Payable Architecture

 There are only two sources for the creation of Debits and Credits in the AP control account:

 - AP Disbursement (APD) - This is created when you apply a manual Cash Disbursement against an outstanding Payable invoice.

 As a result, if a cash disbursement is created with the Debit GL Account set as the Accounts Payable control account with an accounting period earlier then its related Account Payable it will be a reconciling item.
 This is because the cash disbursement will be decreasing the balance on Accounts Payable without the original Accounts Payable transaction recorded.
 This will be a reconciling item until the period on the Accounts Payable and the period on the Cash Disbursement are both less than or equal to the current period you are running the report for.
 In addition, the Cash Disbursement has been applied against the related Payable.
 The reconciliation item is, in essence, a timing difference.

 To identify prepaid cash disbursements create a report with the following parameters:

 Cash Disbursement period Less than or equal to the current period AND AP Period on the AP Disbursement record greater than the current period.